-It is sometimes said on Tekuo that the Romohai are an inventive lot.
+The people of Mohai are known as the Romohai.
+It is sometimes said on Tekuo that they are an inventive lot.
 This may or may not be the case, but if you have a good idea on Mohai, there’s a whole infrastructure to help you test it and bring it to market.

 Workplaces are co-operative and non-hierarchical.
 Universities are integrated into society and the economy.
 Small, regional banks make their money by investing in new products and services rather than playing the stock exchange.
-This infrastructure has been exported to the former Romohai Empire.
+This infrastructure has been exported to the former Mohaian Empire.

 What else though, have the Romohai contributed?
 The following are perhaps worth a mention: